Text Request Chrome Extension: The Complete Guide

 Below we’ll cover what a Chrome extension is, how ours can help you day-to-day, how to use it, and how to get started.
 If you ever have a question about our Chrome extension, you can refer to this guide.

-If you’re ready to install it and go, here’s our Chrome store link (you will need to refresh your browser after installing), and here’s our training video (below).
+If you’re ready to install it and go, here’s our Chrome store link (you will need to refresh your browser after installing).
 For more details, keep reading.

 What is a Chrome extension?